 ABOUT THE ARTIST

 The artist often creates her own pigments from clay, rocks and charcoal in order to reference fragments of a material history from a contemporary position.
-The process of hammering, crushing, mixing and grinding the pigment into a paste plays an integral role in Khandelwal's practice since this resonates with how colours were first created during the prehistoric era.
-Through this methodology, the artist retraces pigment history from a contemporary perspective.
+The process of hammering, crushing, mixing and grinding the pigment into paint plays an integral role in Khandelwal's practice since this resonates with how colours were created throughout Indian art History and the prehistoric era.
+Through this process, the artist retraces pigments history from a contemporary perspective.
 Alongside the use of handmade pigment, Khandelwal's artworks incorporate 'store bought' oil paints as she looks to question how the specific categorisation of these contemporary colours challenges our visual perception of the artworks we encounter.